open-life-science/resident-fellowship-patricia/weekly-journal.md

 ### Any other topics

 * Need to catch up on consultancy but it does not feel out of control yet.

+## Week: 12 December 2022

+### What brought you joy this week?

+* Catching up with people ahead of the holiday break.

+### What did you achieve

+* Resident Fellows blog PR.
+* OLS/SSI Fellows announcements.
+* Some chats with Emmy about hiring and looking into potential workflows.

+### What did you struggle with?

+* Getting pictures to display as part of the blog.
+Fixing the PR for the blog under pressure.

+### Any other topics

+* My desk is a mess, I need to tidy before going on Christmas break.

 # Template